-Rabbi Saul Berman, a modern Orthodox halakhic thinker, in a comprehensive analysis of the halakhic sources around women singing, summarizes this understanding:
+Rabbi Saul Berman, a modern Orthodox halakhic thinker, in a comprehensive analysis of the halakhic sources about women singing, summarizes this approach:

-"For the Acharonim [later rabbinic authorities]... “the voice of a woman is nakedness” is a declaration that a woman's singing voice, under all circumstances, is to be considered a form of nudity.
-In light of this proposition, it is understandable that the later rabbinic authorities virtually totally discard the limiting principle of accustomedness which the Rishonim [early rabbinic authorities] used so extensively. …The importance of this position [of Rabbi Weinberg] lies in the fact that it constitutes a major departure from the treatment of a woman's singing voice as a form of [absolute inherent] nudity.
-It reinstates the tradition of the Rishonim [early rabbinic authorities], that the ban on a woman's voice is functionally motivated and is related to the likelihood of its resulting in illicit sexual activity."

-In recent years, Rabbi Moshe Lichtenstein from Yeshiva Har Etzion and Rabbi David Bigman from Yeshivat Gilboa have written responsa that permit women to sing – even alone – in religious or national settings.
+In recent years, Rabbi Moshe Lichtenstein of Yeshivat Har Etzion and Rabbi David Bigman of Yeshivat Ma’ale Gilboa have written responsa that permit women to sing – even alone – in religious or national settings.
 Reflecting the halakhic positions of the Talmud and post-Talmud interpreters, Rabbi Bigman writes that women could be permitted to sing if the context and atmosphere of the gathering are appropriate and the lyrics of the song, dress of the singer, body language and musical style are not provocative:

-“According to this approach, there is no problem with those among our daughters who are modest and upstanding to develop a career in singing, even within the general culture, as long as they do not make concessions of the refined foundations of Torah culture, and do not cooperate with the vulgar, commercialized aspects of the culture surrounding us.”

-In an article published in two mainstream Orthodox journals of halakha, Rabbi Moshe Lichtenstein, after an extensive analysis of the topic, concludes with Rabbi Weinberg’s position, recognizing that the needs of the generation are great and for many Orthodox men, women’s singing voices are familiar and cause no possible sexual thoughts or distraction.
-Furthermore, he writes that he does not need to upend the halakhic structure, but can rely comfortably on the earlier halakhic discourse from the Talmud onward.
+In an article published in two mainstream Orthodox journals of halakhah, Rabbi Moshe Lichtenstein, after an extensive analysis of the topic, concurs with Rabbi Weinberg’s position, recognizing that the needs of the generation are great and for many Orthodox men, women’s singing voices are familiar and cause no possible sexual thoughts or distraction.
+Furthermore, he writes that he does not need to upend the halakhic structure, as he can rely comfortably on the earlier halakhic discourse from the Talmud onward.

 Nonetheless, despite the clear interpretive process that could allow for leniency, the majority of halakhic opinions are extremely reluctant to follow the Lichtenstein/Bigman approach.
-For instance, in his essay “The Parameters of Kol Isha”, Rabbi Chaim Jachter, a contemporary halakhic authority, starts by stating unequivocally that “the Gemara (Berachot 24a) records the prohibition of kol isha” as a starting point for an analysis that limits and rejects possible moderation.
-It is difficult to see how Rabbi Jachter extrapolates a clear prohibition from such an ambiguous Talmudic statement, as was presented in the first section of this chapter.
-What is clear is that the Talmudic text becomes secondary to the layers of interpretation built on top of it, particularly in the last four hundred years.
-Much of mainstream Orthodoxy, have favored a non-negotiable and very stringent perspective about women singing in front of men.
-It is further invoked beyond actual singing to prevent women from saying kaddish, (citation is Rabbi Ovadia), as if even hearing a woman’s voice in synagogue violates a sacred taboo that will distract men who are meant to be focused on sanctity.
+For instance, in his essay “The Parameters of Kol Isha,” Rabbi Chaim Jachter, a contemporary halakhic authority, opens by stating unequivocally that “the Gemara (Berachot 24a) records the prohibition of kol isha” as a starting point for an analysis that limits and rejects possible moderation.
+Based on our analysis, it is difficult to see how Rabbi Jachter extrapolates a clear prohibition from such an ambiguous Talmudic statement.
+What is clear is that the Talmudic text has become secondary to the layers of interpretation – particularly those of the last four hundred years – built on top of it.
+Much of mainstream Orthodoxy has favored a non-negotiable and very stringent perspective about women singing in front of men.
+This perspective has been invoked beyond actual singing to prevent women from saying kaddish, (citation is Rabbi Ovadia), as if even hearing a woman’s voice in synagogue violates a sacred taboo that will distract men who are meant to be focused on matters of sanctity.